jeremy-w/mirage-xhr-hanging-repro/README.md

 [mirage not working for mocking ember ajax calls](https://github.com/samselikoff/ember-cli-mirage/issues/635).
 It has been created by reducing an app exhibiting the problem down to a far smaller example case that still exhibits the problem.

+## UPDATE: Issue Resolved
+- The issue I was seeing with Mirage in the app this was minimized from was due to an older Pretender version still being pulled in by Bower.
+Running `ember g ember-cli-mirage` and then `bower install` and picking the new versions for any resolutions fixed the issue.
+- The issue I was seeing in my minimization case was due to the return values of my factories.
+In both the Mirage (`master`)and raw PretenderJS branches (`drop-mirage-for-pretender`), the return value was tripping an exception, which interrupted the XHR state machine.
+This exception was silently swallowed somewhere in the stack (jQuery's stuff?), which made it appear the same as the other issue symptomatically.
+Trapping on `debugger` in the handler, then flipping on "stop on exceptions" and "yes really all of them even caught ones" allowed to discover the error that should have been shown and adjust the responses, at which point the tests passed.

 ## Expected Behavior
 With Mirage disabled (set `MIRAGE_ENABLED_FOR_TESTING` to `false` in config/environment.js), the test console logs look like: